lizzieinvancouver/PSPmountrainier/data/treestands/_README.txt

 Notes -- she shew WtchBrm is a Witch's Broom, a likely sign of disease.

 She said the climate data sounded right.

+><><><><><><><><><><><>
+<> trees2024/ folder <>
+><><><><><><><><><><><>
+These data were received from Andy Bluhm on 28 February 2025 (to Lizzie).
+They are data we requested for our 2025 BIRS (Banff) workshop -- the 2024 collected data in advance of it being fully processed.
+Here's the email that came with the files:

+Lizzie,
+Attached is the (non QAQC'd) data from the PSP Mt.
+Rainier stands collected in 2024.
+Our data collection app spits out three files.
+Then through the PSP/USFS database management system, we clean and merge the data into something like what you use (TV001002).
+But that process, unfortunately, won't be started for a long time.
+In the meantime, here's what I have for you.

+standdoc_MRRS_2024: notes about the stands/sites
+mortality_MRRS_2024: dead tree measurements
+trees_MRRS_2024: live tree measurements

+It shouldn't be too onerous to reformat/merge/append to what you've been working with.
+The variables are all pretty much the same as what you've been using.

+Note: The other "type" of data we collect are tree locations (mainly used for mapping and creating stem maps).
+You have these maps.
+However, last summer I noticed that there were a significant number of sites that had a significant number of mismapped or unmapped trees.
+So if you're using the stem maps you already have for any type of spatial analysis, please be aware of that.
+The "trees_MRRS_2024" file has mapping data for both mis-mapped and previously unmapped trees.
+It's on my list to update these stem maps, but I won't be getting to that anytime soon.

+If you have any questions about something please let me know.

+Andy